Rakile/deforumation/README.md

 Key Features<a name="key-features"></a>
 ------------
-- Customizable layout
+- Separate prompting input boxes with prioritising possibility
-- Separate prompting input boxes
+- Controlling movements while rendering
-- Support for controlling movements using a joystick or game-pad
+- Live manipulation of key values that effects the animation
 - Pause, rewind, and redo functions

 Installation Guide<a name="installation-guide"></a>
 -------------------
-1. **Clone or download** the git repository (https://github.com/Rakile/deforumation) and unpack the zip file.
+1. **Clone or download** the git repository  `git clone https://github.com/Rakile/deforumation`  (https://github.com/Rakile/deforumation) and unpack the zip file.
 2. **Replace files** in the Automatic1111 path with the downloaded files from Deforumation.
 3. **Restart Automatic1111**.
 4. **Install Python 3** if not already installed.